Rice-Rocket/rust-raytracer/README.md

+# Rust Raytracer

+## Description

-An implementation of Peter Shirley's Ray Tracing in One Weekend series, with some additional features.
+A Rusty implementation of Peter Shirley's Ray Tracing in One Weekend series, with some additional features.

 Peter Shirley's Ray Tracing in One Weekend: